realA10001986/Flux-Capacitor/README.md

 #### If FC is connected to a WiFi network

 - Connect your handheld/computer to the same (WiFi) network to which the FC is connected, and
-- navigate your browser to http://flux.local
+- navigate your browser to http://flux.local  <details><summary>More...</summary>

   >Accessing the Config Portal through this address requires the operating system of your handheld/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.

   >If connecting to http://flux.local fails due to a name resolution error, you need to find out the FC's IP address: Type *90 followed by OK on the supplied remote control and listen, the IP address will be spoken out loud.
-Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as read out loud by the FC) in order to enter the Config Portal.
+Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as read out loud by the FC) in order to enter the Config Portal.</details>

 In the main menu, click on "Settings" to configure your Flux Capacitor.